-Today we discuss what is Ramadan? and What is the importance of Ramadan in the Islamic point of view?
-The ninth month of the Islamic calendar has great significance because it is known as one of the most sacred months in Islamic teaching, yes; it is named as sweet Ramadan (Ramazan).
+Today we discuss what is Ramadan? and What is the importance of Ramadan from the Islamic point of view?
+The ninth month of the Islamic calendar has great significance because it is known as one of the most sacred months in Islamic teaching, yes; it is named sweet Ramadan (Ramadan).
 It is welcomed by Muslims worldwide as a month of fasting and mark as one of the Five Pillars of Islam.

 Laylat al-Qadr is known as the night when the first verses of the Quran were revealed to the Holy Prophet(PBUH).
 Ramadan gains more importance as this holy night is paced one of the last ten days of this month.
 The gates of Heaven are opened and the gates of Hell are closed and the devils are chained up in Hell.

 In this Holy Ramazan Muslims attempt to recite as much of the Qur’an as they can during the month.

 It is because paying all obligations and worships like prayer, umrah, reciting Quran, Charity, etc has more reward as compared to other months of the year.